Chakra-Network/drive/LIT_PROTOCOL.md

 ### Lit Actions

 Note that in the above diagram, lit actions are performed on the lit nodes.
-We have lit actions defined in `src/app/lib/litActionSiws.ts`.
-When this is ready to be used, run `npm run build:lit-action` to generate the Lit Action JS file.
+We have lit actions defined in `dist/litActionSiws_v0.ts` and `dist/litActionSiws_v1.ts`. **NEVER** modify these.
+Instead, create a new file with a new version number, add it as an entrypoint in `esbuild.js`, and run `npm run build:lit-action` to generate the new Lit Action JS file.
 This file is then imported as raw code in the frontend to be used to send to Lit nodes.
-Once this is generated once, and files are encrypted with it as a condition, it cannot be changed.
-If so, the decryption on said files will fail.
+The files are encrypted with the code as a condition, so they cannot be changed – otherwise the decryption on said files will fail.